Fejm/MCLeaksUUIDs/README.md

 # MCLeaksUUIDs
-List of UUIDs from mcleaks accounts
+List of UUIDs from MCLeaks alts accounts.

+You can use this list to blacklist those users on your minecraft server